csswizardry/csswizardry.github.com/_posts/2013-05-22-scope-in-css.md

 `.some-widget{}` but it completely lacks any scope at all and is very loose, much like our `.name{}` example.
 We could quite accidentally reassign or accidentally reuse this class now because it exists in a quasi global scope;
-what’s to stop another developer using this `.title{}` class on a ‘Mr/Mrs/Ms’ style form input six months down the line?
+what’s to stop another developer using this `.title{}` class on a ‘Mr/Mrs/Ms’-style form input six months down the line?

 This is CSS’ equivalent of global scope.